 Paris Musée de la Libération to reopen in June 2020

-Reopening of Paris Musée de la Vie Romantique
+Paris Musée de la Vie Romantique, a very charming place

-Paris Musée de la vie romantique is expected to reopen from June 16, 2020.
+Paris Musée de la vie romantique is a confidential place that is a favorite for many locals.
 This is the occasion to rediscover this charming place nestled in Paris 9th arrondissement.
+[Read more]

 The Paris Catacombs to reopen by mid-June